GLab/glab.github.io/manuals/user/element/device/executable_archive.md

 The execution status can also be seen by a small icon next to the element's [state icon](../..#state): This can be a busy icon or a tick.

-[TODO: Use a serious name for the topology in this picture]
 ![busy](../../../img/executable_archive_element_busy.png) ![done](../../../img/executable_archive_element_done.png)